Supereg/homebridge-http-notification-server/README.md

     api.on('didFinishLaunching', function() {
-        // check if notificationRegistration is set, if not 'notificationRegistration' is probably not installed on the system if (api.notificationRegistration && typeof api.notificationRegistration === "function") {
+        // check if notificationRegistration is set, if not 'notificationRegistration' is probably not installed on the system if (global.notificationRegistration && typeof global.notificationRegistration === "function") {
             try {
-                api.notificationRegistration("accessory-identifier", this.handleNotification.bind(this), "top-secret-password");
+                global.notificationRegistration("accessory-identifier", this.handleNotification.bind(this), "top-secret-password");
             } catch (error) {
                 // notificationID is already taken
             }